Enforcement and reporting violations

 - If at all possible, talk about the issue first with the person who provided the service or made the decision or their supervisor.
 If there has been a mistake or if you suspect that the matter was handled badly, the issue may be corrected after a discussion.
 Receiving a decision by a Regional State Administrative Agency in an enforcement case may take approximately a year.

-If your complaint involves health care, social services, early childhood education and care or occupational safety and health, you can file a written objection with the service provider.
+If your complaint involves health care, social services and early childhood education, you can file a written objection with the service provider.
 If you are dissatisfied with the reply to the written objection, you can file a complaint with a Regional State Administrative Agency.
 Attach the objection you have filed and the response you have received to the complaint.

 If you are filing a complaint on behalf of another person, obtain a power of attorney.
 Only legal representatives can receive a decision in the case of the person they represent without a power of attorney.
 A legal representative can be the custodian of a minor or the legal guardian of a person.
 Add the guardianship decision as an attachment to the complaint.

 - Note that the Regional State Administrative Agency can hear the subject of the complaint, if necessary.
 In connection with the hearing, we will send all documents you have provided to the subject of the complaint.
 In that case, the subject of the complaint will know your name.